fand/veda/README.md

 ### Optional Inputs

-To use these features, you have to enable them by adding following lines to `.liverc` or header comments.
+To use these features, you have to enable them by adding following lines to `.vedarc` or header comments.

 - Audio inputs: `"audio": true`
 - MIDI inputs: `"midi": true`